novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 1. We can use `train` to provide input features as `x` and target values as `y`, specify number of training cycles as `epochs` to learn the right parameters for future predictions.
 1. `predict` allows us to infer target value by giving only `x` data
-1. `reset` cleans model's weights, so that it initializes again upon next training
+1. `reset` cleans model weights, so that it initialises them again upon next training
 1. `currentWeights` and `losses` are giving weights and losses of the last training cycle.

-Model is a stateful thing.
-It keeps list of parameteres called weights and biases of type `List[Weight[T]]`.
+Machine learning model is a stateful thing.
+It keeps list of parameters called weights and biases of type `List[Weight[T]]`.
 These parameters are the heart of the model.
 They are mutating on every training epoch and data batch.

-## Model initialization
+## Model initialisation

-Before designing neural network traning API, let's look at entities we need:
+Before designing neural network training API, let's look at entities we need:

 ```scala
 sealed trait ActivationFunc[T] extends (Tensor[T] => Tensor[T]):